fictionco/fiction/@docs/advanced/working-with-posts/index.md

 ## Posts on the Dashboard

-When you create new post types, you'll have the option to use Factor's default post management handling with the `managePost` option.
+When you create new post types, you'll have the option to use Factor's default post-management handling with the `managePost` option.
 You can also add your own handling and functionality to the dashboard via [filters](./filters-callbacks-events) if desired.

 Learn more about [creating post types](./post-types).

 ## Embedded Posts

 There are situations when you might not want to create new posts for every data point.
-For example, in forum threads, comments or chat.
+For example, in forum threads, comments, or chat.

 For this use case, Factor has an embedded post system that adds some additional tooling that makes this sort of thing easy.